In need of additional working capital to purchase a dump truck?

 Final Thoughts About Dump Truck Financing

-Dump Truck Financing has great tax benefits
+Dump Truck Financing has great tax benefits on your construction equipment

-Structure your dump truck financing on an equipment financing agreement or on a $1 buy out lease agreement to get section 179 tax benefits.
-With the passage and signing into law of H.R.1, aka, The Tax Cuts and Jobs Act, the deduction limit for Section 179 increases to $1,000,000 for 2018 and beyond.
+Structure your dump truck financing programs on an equipment financing agreement or on a $1 buy out lease agreement to get section 179 tax benefits.
+With the passage and signing into law of H.R.1, aka, The Tax Cuts and Jobs Act, the deduction limit for Section 179 increases to $1,000,000 for 2021 and beyond.
 The limit on dump truck purchases likewise has increased to $2.5 million.

 Always remember to never use your capital in purchasing a dump truck.
 Doing this will put instability in your monthly budget, putting the future of your operations in jeopardy.
 Put your cash towards things that appreciate and lease dump trucks that depreciate.